 Here today, gone to Maui.
-A play on the words, here today, gone tomorrow.
-It never gets old coming to this island.
+A play on words, but it never gets old coming to this island.
 Sun, sand, beach, snorkeling, whale watching, or watching the sunset.
 And did I mention golf?
 With spectacular mountain and ocean views, you can’t go wrong playing any of the courses.

 Southwest started service to Hawaii in 2019 with non-stop flights from California direct to Honolulu and Maui.
+This drove down round-trip pricing froom Oakland to a few hundred dollars on multiple carriers.
 Yippee.

 Three distinct golf destinations on the island of Maui are Wailea in the Southeast, Kaanapali in the West and Kapalua in the Northwest.
 Wailea and Kaanapali enjoy the better weather.
 As Kapalua is on the North shore it gets more rain than the other two locations.
 The best combination of golf and weather is in Wailea.
 Over the year average high temperatures range from 80 to 87 degrees F and average low temperatures range from 65 to 73 degrees F. You can’t beat the steady and predictable weather for golf.

 Wailea enjoys six fantastic beach hotels and eight condo vacation rental villages.
-We love to play the Makena North and South courses.
-But they have taken Makena private.
+We loved to play the Makena North and South courses, but they have taken Makena private.

 We play the three public golf courses at Wailea Golf Club – Blue, Gold and Emerald.
 Located just across the main road in Wailea, they are just minutes from any location in the village.
 The Wailea Gold course and Emerald course surround two golf villa complexes.